 In a successful wrongful death case, "damages"—or the plaintiff's claimed losses—are awarded to the deceased person's family to compensate them for the death.
 In Massachusetts, damages in a wrongful death case can be awarded to survivors for a long list of losses, including:

 Damages can also be awarded for "conscious suffering" experienced by the deceased as a result of the illness or injury that caused the death.
 Any damages for suffering become assets of the deceased person's estate.
 (Mass.
 Gen. Laws Ann. ch.
 229, § 6 (2021).)

-Unlike damages for lost income, care, and funeral and burial expenses, punitive damages are not meant to compensate the family or the estate for the untimely loss of the deceased person.
-Instead, they are intended to punish the party that caused the death for particularly bad conduct, and to send a message to similar parties that such behavior will not be tolerated.
+In addition, punitive damages may be available in a Massachusetts wrongful death case, but only if the court finds the death was caused by "malicious, willful, wanton or reckless conduct" or gross negligence.
+Unlike damages for lost income, care, suffering, and funeral expenses, punitive damages are not meant to compensate the family or the estate for the loss of the deceased person.
+Instead, they are intended to punish the defendant and to deter other parties from engaging in similar conduct.

 Get more details on damages that might be available in a wrongful death case.

 A wrongful death case must be filed in court within a certain period of time, set by a law called a "statute of limitations."
 In Massachusetts, the statute of limitations for most wrongful death claims is three years from:

 (Note that other time limits might apply if the death was the result of medical malpractice.)